reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 "poly/polydiv.tst" now runs correctly.

 "pol/poly.tst" runs better now.
-It fails on the complex example.
-The x^32-1 example is different and ugly, but this may be due to the previous failure.
-Some switches seem to be left wrongly set.
-The GCD test fails on "share n".
+The gcd examples using a let rule fail, but if the let rule is replaced by a procedure, they succeed.
+The let rules are somehow producing incorrect results, although superficially they look correct.